Idaho football coach Jason Eck jumped through a few hoops before awakening the 'sleeping giant' in Moscow

 Stiegelmeier explained that Eck’s commanding presence was not a function of his physical stature, but his authoritative and authentic nature.

-Eck’s 16 wins in his first two seasons at UI (including two FCS playoff appearances) were the most in a two-year span for a Vandal coach since Chris Tormey’s 16-win stretch in 1998-99.
+Eck’s 16 wins in his first two seasons at UI (including two FCS playoff appearances) were the most in a two-year span for a Vandals coach since Chris Tormey’s 16-win stretch in 1998-99.

 Eck actually predicted this.
 When he was hired in December 2021, Eck called Idaho a “sleeping giant” in the FCS Division.
 In Year Three, with the Vandals picked to finish third in the Big Sky preseason poll, Eck’s prediction is looking increasingly possible.